 "Chakotay…" B'Elanna's voice is soft and I hear tears in the sound of it.
 I look at her and she draws my attention to Kathryn's arm and shines her light there.
 It takes me a minute to make out the markings in the blood on her skin and suddenly they clear in my mind and their meaning hits me.
 Pain seizes me and I'm almost sure I'm suffering a heart attack.

-I can’t remember getting out of that shaft, only being back above ground and watching the Doctor and Tom battle to save their Captain before moving her again, trying desperately to stabilize her condition before time runs out.
+I can't remember getting out of the shaft, only being back above ground and watching the Doctor and Tom battle to save their captain before moving her again, trying desperately to stabilize her condition before time runs out.

 Within minutes, we're all transported back to the ship and now the real battle begins.

 I refuse to leave her and the Doctor doesn't fight me on this, even letting me help as Tom prepares to assist in the surgery.
 In the light of sickbay, I again make out Kathryn's last message to me on her arm and I see the Doctor has also noticed it.
 Our eyes meet briefly and I see the understanding there.
 As I help undress her and we slowly and gently remove her torn and bloody dress, time stands still a moment.
 There on her shoulder, a replica of my tattoo and my breath almost stops.
 For the third time today, this woman has told me she loves me.
 I hear the Doctor's voice from somewhere, urging me to hurry and then time starts again.

 Within minutes, we have her ready for surgery and now Tom takes my place and I move to the Doctor's office knowing there's nothing else I can do now but hope and pray.

 Hours pass and not knowing is killing me.
 It constantly comes to me that she could die this minute and I won't know it or feel it.

 B'Elanna's voice breaks into my morbid thoughts.
 "He didn't mean it the way it came out…" I can't focus on her meaning.